-As of September 30, 2010, we had \$905.3 million available for borrowing under our \$1.2 billion five-year revolving credit agreement (the 2007 Revolving Credit Agreement).
-Due to a covenant in our 2007 Revolving Credit Agreement that requires us to maintain, as of the end of each four consecutive fiscal quarters, a consolidated debt coverage ratio not to exceed 5.00-to-1.00, we may not be able to borrow the maximum available amount.
+As of September 30, 2010, we had \$905.3 million available for borrowing under the 2007 Revolving Credit Agreement.
+Due to a covenant in our \$1.2 billion five-year revolving credit agreement (the 2007 Revolving Credit Agreement) that requires us to maintain, as of the end of each four consecutive fiscal quarters, a consolidated debt coverage ratio not to exceed 5.00-to-1.00, we may not be able to borrow the maximum available amount.
 As of September 30, 2010, the consolidated debt coverage ratio was 4.6x.
 The 2007 Revolving Credit Agreement matures in December 2012, and we do not have any other significant debt maturing until 2012.